aerisweather/osn-2017/README.md

 Serving HTTP on 0.0.0.0 port 8000 ...
 ```

+To view the slides, open http://localhost:8000/slideshow.html in your browser.

 ## Setup and Deployment

 Our demo is written for Node.js.
 If you don't have it already, you'll need to [download node](https://nodejs.org/en/download/).